marktkimball/bbc-hawaii/src/pages/im-new/index.md

   - image: /img/clock.png
     lead: When do you meet?
     text: >
-      Our main Sunday service is at 10am. ​We also have a Sunday evening service at 6pm and a midweek service Wednesdays at 6:30pm.
+      Our main Sunday service is at 10am. ​We also have a midweek service Wednesdays at 7pm.
   - image: /img/map.png
     lead: Where do I go?
     text: >
-      Our church is located at: 123 Sunset Avenue, Honolulu, HI 99999 Once you arrive, look for the large tent and someone will meet you to help you with any questions you may have.
+      Our church is located at: 59-319 Alapio Road, Haleiwa, HI 96712.
+Once you arrive, look for the large tent and someone will meet you to help you with any questions you may have.
   - image: /img/bible_open.png
     lead: Should I bring my Bible?
     text: >